 The Baby Feeding Series with This is Me Now

-Last week we had the lovely Becki from The Mum in Brum who kindly shared some amazing tips for bottle feeding parents, it's a shame I didn't see her list when I had my daughter.
-It would have saved me so much time.
-This week I would love to introduce my friend and amazing blogger Susie from This is Me Now who asked to write a post about a toddlers understanding breastfeeding, I was intrigued and couldn't wait to see what she came up with.
-So, without further ado, I'd like to hand it over to Susie.
+Last week, the lovely Becki from The Mum in Brum shared some fantastic tips for bottle-feeding parents—it's such a shame I didn't have her list when my daughter was born; it would have saved me so much time.
+This week, I'm excited to introduce my friend and talented blogger Susie from This is Me Now.
+She wanted to write a post about a toddler's understanding of breastfeeding, and I was intrigued to see what she came up with.
+So, without further ado, over to Susie!

 When I look back on mine and my daughters feeding “journey” (cringe, hate that word), I feel pretty lucky.
 Then I think, don’t feel lucky, you worked bloody hard to make that happen!
 It was by no means an easy task…